beyo-ra/interop-sandbox/documentation-api.md

 ```XML
       <path>[string [file]]</path>
 ```
-The path to the file which executes or initializes the extension.
+The path to the file which executes or initializes the extension, e.g., a binary/executable or script.

 ```XML
       <arg>[string []]</arg>